Enugu police nab herdsman with AK47 - Vanguard News

 By Dennis Agbo

-The command’s public relations officer, DSP Ebere Amaraizu made the disclosure in a statement on Saturday.
+The command’s public relations officer, DSP Ebere Amaraizu disclosed this in statement yesterday.

 Amaraizu said the arrest followed prompt response to a distress call and intelligence information “which led to the arrest of a suspected herder and the recovery of one Ak47 riffle with 7.62 ammunition.”